ridakareem/bookrecs/BOOKREC/HOW_TO_RUN.md

 1. Create a new user account or use the admin account
 2. Add some books to test the functionality
 3. Try the online search feature
+4. **Use the recommendation feature**: Select genres to discover new books
-4. Explore the different panels in the main window
+5. Explore the different panels in the main window

+## New Recommendation Feature

+The **Get Recommendations** tab allows you to:
+- **Select Genres**: Choose from genres based on your reading history or popular genres
+- **Get Personalized Recommendations**: See books recommended based on your preferences
+- **Add to Library**: One-click to add recommended books to your collection
+- **View Book Details**: See title, author, genres, and ratings for each recommendation

+### How It Works:
+1. The system analyzes your existing book collection to suggest genres
+2. When you select a genre, it finds books that match that genre
+3. Recommendations are prioritized by ratings and relevance
+4. If no books match in your database, it suggests popular books for that genre

-Enjoy your Book Shelf application! 📚
+Enjoy your enhanced Book Shelf application! 📚✨